-What to do if you only have the Balanced power plan
+What to do if you can not create new power plans

 If you Google around, you will find registry hacks to let you restore the ability to create power plans and such; at least temporarily.
 However, you need to be extremely cautious with these hacks, as the system is designed this way because heat dissipation is otherwise very difficult.
 So – CAUTION.
 You might think you want a tweak, but you really don’t!

 We have updated ParkControl in the coming days to handle these type systems.